Understanding heart rate zones can help you tailor your workout to reach your goals

 Advertisement

-The most accurate way to know your max heart rate is by doing an exercise stress test or VO2 max test.
-During the test, you’ll be hooked up to a heart rate monitor while you run as fast as you possibly can on a treadmill or pedal on an exercise bike.
-The heart rate you achieve at your “breaking point” is your maximum heart rate.
+The most accurate way to know your max heart rate is through an exercise stress test or a VO2 max test.
+During the test, you’ll be monitored while running as fast as possible on a treadmill or pedaling on an exercise bike.
+The heart rate you achieve at your “breaking point” is your max.

 Advertisement